This post contains affiliate links.

 Now that we understand something about arrow flight, let’s go through how to figure out our gaps.
 Follow these steps:

 - Step back to 15 yards and repeat the shot placing the tip of the arrow on the target and see where the arrow impacts.
-Let’s say it impacts 18 inches high: my gap at 10 yards is 18 inches; I have to aim 18 inches BELOW the centre of the target to hit the bullseye.
+Let’s say it impacts 18 inches high: my gap at 10 yards is 18 inches; I have to aim 18 inches BELOW the center of the target to hit the bullseye.

 - Step back to 20 yards and repeat the shot placing the tip of the arrow on the target and see where the arrow impacts.
 Now the arrow impacts 18 inches high AGAIN.
 That means I’ve found my APEX.
 It might actually be somewhere between 15 yards and 20 yards.
-My gap at 20 yards is 18 inches; I have to aim 18 inches BELOW the centre of the target to hit the bullseye.
+My gap at 20 yards is 18 inches; I have to aim 18 inches BELOW the center of the target to hit the bullseye.

 - Step back to 25 yards.
 This time the arrow might impact, say, 15 inches high.
-You’re seeing the start of that rapid drop off.
+You’re seeing the start of that rapid drop-off.
 So my gap at 25 yards is 15 inches.

 - Keep stepping back until the arrow impacts ON the point you’re are aiming at.
 Let’s say that distance is 40 yards.
 The distance you shoot from where the arrow impacts where you are aiming is your Point-On distance.

 - Step back to 45 yards, place the tip of your arrow on the center of the target and execute the shot.
 Now, the arrow will impact LOW.
 Let’s say the arrow impacts 18 inches below the center of the target: the Gap is 18 inches below point-of-aim and in order to hit the center, I have to aim 18 inches ABOVE the center.
 Aiming above your point of impact is called Stacking.
 Further distances beyond my point-on will result in significantly larger gaps and I’ll have to stack my arrows even more.